souvikpaul01/FL3Tier/README.md

               └─ ServerConnection.java
 ```
 The base model is a MLP composed of one input layer, one output layer and one hidden layer with 1000
 units using ReLU activation.
-The model can be changed by in FederatedModel.java.
+The model can be changed in FederatedModel.java.

 ## Client-side
 ```